This post may contain affiliate links. Read the full disclosure

 For this reason, layers will be your best friend!

-Indoors is almost always heated and without removable layers, you will end up sweating in no time otherwise!
+Indoors are almost always heated and without removable layers, you will end up sweating in no time otherwise!

 For this reason, choose moisture-wicking base layers if you are someone who is prone to sweating easily.